Women in 1970s Francoist Spain: Basque nationalism

 Female ETA members were portrayed by the Spanish media as being one half of a terrorist couple.
 During the 1970s, many of the women who joined ETA did so as a result of encouragement from their boyfriends and husbands.
 They would often function as a couple within the organization's operations.
 In other cases, the recruitment by men would mean that these new female members were only viewed inside the organization as women who could fill traditional women's roles.
-Only when women joined on their own could they generally escape this pattern of ETA gender discrimination.
+Only when women joined on their own could they generally escape gender discrimination.
 During the latter parts of the regime, some women used ETA to establish their own independence and as a form of rejecting gender norms imposed on them by both the regime and by conservative Basque society.
 Becoming involved with ETA represented a dual rejection of both the state and of passive womanhood.

 During the 1970s, ETA was closely aligned with the Provisional Irish Republican Army (PIRA) and the Palestine Liberation Organization (PLO).
 Their relationship was close enough with these groups that they held joint training activities together.
 María Dolores González Katarain joined ETA in the early 1970s when she was in her teens.
 While teaching in San Sebastian, she attained the rank of militante legal.
 She soon became involved with José Echevarría, nicknamed as Beltza.
 The couple had many mutual friends.
 Echevarría died in 1973 after accidentally setting off a bomb he was carrying.